edneyosf/go-api/README.md

 # Golang base API
-Base structure for creating an API with Golang using Gorm, Echo and Docker
+Base structure for creating an API with Golang using Gorm, Echo and Docker.

 ---